-Since the day of arrival of steam machines, YouTube has been swarmed with videos of people unboxing their newly acquired console-killing machines.
+Since the day of the arrival of steam machines, YouTube has been swarmed with videos of people unboxing their newly acquired console-killing machines.

-The Steam OS is an operating system based of Linux and is called as Alchemist.
+The Steam OS is an operating system based on Linux and is called Alchemist.
 The OS is currently in its beta phase and is only supported by Nvidia GPUs.
 The support for AMD and Intel GPUs is expected to hit in forthcoming updates.
 Steam OS also requires 4GB of memory and 64-bit systems.

 There are good chances that you are not one of those 300 beta testers.
 But still, in case you are itching to get your hands on this OS, you can download it for free from Steam Store and follow the instructions provided below to know how to install it.

-Since the installation can get a little tricky at times, we would advise you to restrain from manual installation and proceed with automatic process.
+Since the installation can get a little tricky at times, we would advise you to restrain from manual installation and proceed with the automatic process.
 The choice is yours!
 You also need to make sure that you have enabled UEFI Boot Support from your Boot Setup.